Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

-While examining PINN optimization challenge, it becomes apparent that there is a need for new algorithms that can overcome issues such as local minima traps and vanishing gradients faced by conventional gradient descent algorithms, including the widely used SGD.
+In looking at a PINN's unique optimization challenges, the need for new algorithms to overcome local minima traps caused by flat outputs at initialization, or by the attractiveness of unstable fixed point solutions to dynamical systems, becomes apparent.
 Gradient descent is a point-based optimization method that is highly sensitive to the issues of local minima or learning bias magnified by PINN loss functions.
-In contrast, in silico evolutionary computation is a class of highly parallelizable approaches for guiding \textit{populations} of candidate solutions towards near-optimal regions of search / parameter spaces via mechanisms inspired by biological evolution~\cite{miikkulainen2021biological}.
-We shall broadly refer to any such algorithmic realization as an \textit{evolutionary algorithm} (EA) and its application to the training of neural networks as \textit{neuroevolution}.
+In contrast, in silico evolutionary computation offers a class of highly parallelizable approaches for guiding \textit{populations} of candidate solutions towards globally-optimal regions of a search space via randomized mechanisms inspired by biological evolution~\cite{miikkulainen2021biological}.
+We broadly refer to any such algorithmic realization as an \textit{evolutionary algorithm} (EA) and its application to the training of neural networks as \textit{neuroevolution}.

 The operators of EAs are typically based on principles of natural selection.
-They do not require derivative computations of the loss functions being optimized and are therefore gradient-free.
-Importantly, as population-based methods, EAs offer global search capability with lesser tendency to get trapped in a single local minimum~\cite{back1996evolutionary,gupta2024neuroevolving}.
-What's more, since their search is typically invariant to order-preserving transformations of the loss function~\cite{ollivier2017information}, EAs are less sensitive to small (vanishing) gradients.
-For these reasons, they are deemed as potential alternatives to SGD, particularly in the context of PINN where the goal is to converge to physically precise solutions with close to zero loss~\cite{wong2021can}.
-In addition to its global search capacity, an evolved population naturally provides an ensemble of neural networks that affords the possibility of robust predictions with quantified uncertainty~\cite{davi2022pso,davi2023multi}.
+They do not require derivative computations of the loss function to be optimized and are therefore gradient-free.
+Importantly, as population-based methods, the implicit parallelism of EAs implies that they have lesser tendency to get trapped in a single local minimum~\cite{back1996evolutionary,gupta2024neuroevolving}.
+What is more, since their search is typically invariant to order-preserving transformations of the loss function~\cite{ollivier2017information}, EAs are less susceptible to flat output functions with small (vanishing) gradients.
+For these reasons, they are deemed as potential alternatives to SGD, particularly in the context of scientific machine learning where the goal is to converge to physically precise solutions represented by global optima with zero PINN loss~\cite{wong2021can}.
+In addition to its global search capacity, an evolved population naturally provides an ensemble of neural networks that affords the possibility of accurate predictions with robust uncertainty quantification---as was shown through the application of a swarm-based evolutionary procedure to PINN optimization~\cite{davi2022pso,davi2023multi}.
+The ability to provide uncertainty quantification and probabilistic forecasts is crucial for scientific modelling and control problems \cite{fasel2022ensemble}.\\